Marketing Automation Defined

 Automated emails improve engagement and benefit your bottom line.
 These messages are triggered by specific customer actions, like joining a mailing list, making a purchase, or filling out a quote form.
 They can even be prompted by inaction—like when a customer places an item in their shopping cart but doesn't actually buy it.
 And although they boost business, it's a good idea to evaluate what you're sending and why.
 In this article, we talk to an email marketing expert about how to identify and implement the right email automation triggers.

 Sometimes customers stumble upon your online store before they're ready to make a purchase.
 In fact, 97% of first time site visitors leave without buying anything.
 This is where retargeting is key.
 Google remarketing ads—also known as retargeting ads—bring back website visitors who left your store.
 These ads reach shoppers across many other channels of the web, whether they're reading an article, listening to music, or shopping somewhere else.
-And when you create retargeting ads in Mailchimp, we’ll automatically generate thousands of ads that display in the right place at the right time, with no added fees from us.
+And when you create retargeting ads in Mailchimp, we’ll automatically generate thousands of ads that display in the right place at the right time.
 Find out how retargeting works.

 For e-commerce businesses, automations can increase sales exponentially.
 But with a variety of automation tools at your fingertips, it can be hard to know where to begin.
 We evaluated the data from 150,000 businesses that use Mailchimp and determined that although tools like abandoned cart, product follow-up, and category follow-up automations are the most effective for selling more stuff, there are others that work better for boosting customer loyalty or re-engaging customers.
 See what works for best for meeting a variety of customer needs.